Skip to content

 Behavioral Change

 One of the most important tactics for changing your habits is to use reminders.
 These reminders can range from calendar appointments to phone alarms to sticky notes to calendar chains.
-The point is, forgetting about your new habit shouldn’t be an option.
+The point is to make it impossible to forget about your new habit.

 But if this is the only strategy you use, you’ll probably fail to establish the habit.
 And pretty soon, your reminder will become a meaningless signal: a phone alarm you always turn off without taking action, a calendar appointment you always ignore, etc.